Indiana Eminent Domain Attorneys

 READ MORE: EMINENT DOMAIN, INDIANA CODE 32-24-1

 In some very specific instances eminent domain can be used to take property from a person or business and given to another person or business.
 Generally, this can only occur if the taking is for a public purpose or the property is blighted.
 The issues here are very complex.
-The eminent domain attorneys at Sever Storey have conducted litigation on these issues and have a deep understanding of this statue.
+The eminent domain attorneys at Sever Walker Padgitt have conducted litigation on these issues and have a deep understanding of this statue.
 If you have any questions related to private to private eminent domain proceedings in Indiana please call 888-318-3761 or call phil@landownerattorneys.com.

 IC 32-24-4.5